 Keyboard geography is one of the first concepts the beginner piano student is introduced to.
-Not only it helps the novice piano learner to get familiar with the piano but also to make sense of the piano keyboard note organization.
+Not only does it help the novice piano learner to get familiar with the piano but also to make sense of the piano keyboard note organization.
 How to promote note-to-key recognition practice?
 Use one of the most admirable games – Keys on Top.
-A color-coded way to work on note-to-key recognition.
+A colour-coded way to work on note-to-key recognition.
 The game was designed for young students, who just started learning the piano.
 And the students in fact love playing this monopoly-like game.
 It also aligns well with Piano Heroes: Mission Start (page 18+).

 To reinforce note-to-key recognition

 The PDF of the game contains a game board, two sets of cards for 2 players, and instructions.
 After printing the game, cut the cards and arrange them in two sets.
 Additionally, prepare dice and one mover per player.

 The players take turns rolling dice and moving their mover counting to the correct square.
 After looking for the matching key in their card set, cover the square.
 The winner is the player with the most covered squares.